 David Edgar picked up a red card against the Cherries and is suspended for Saturday's game.

 Pre Match ViewsKenny Jackett

-Sky Bet have Wolves as favourites going into Tuesday's game but believe Boro have every chance of taking something from the game.
+Sky Bet have Wolves as strong favourites going into Saturday's game and have given Blues a slim chance of taking something from the match.

-To place a bet on Tuesday's game or any other football match across the country, sign up for a Sky Bet account via Wolves' official link.
+To place a bet on Saturday's game or any other football match across the country, sign up for a Sky Bet account via Wolves' official link.

 (Odds subject to change)